janekx21/bachelor-thesis/chapters/ba.typ

 ]<code:document>

-The question that came up while developing is: "Should all document data come from just the tree or can you cache some information?".The additional state alternative was used, because retrieving distributed information like IRI info will cause a tree query to traverse the whole document/workspace.
+The question that came up while developing is: "Should all document data come from just the tree or can you cache some information?".
+The additional state alternative was used, because retrieving distributed information like IRI info will cause a tree query to traverse the whole document/workspace.
 Caching on the other hand has the implication of constantly updating the state.
 The